tamer-boutros/430Lproject/exchange-frontend/README.md

 # Web - Frontend

-The following is a general documentatino on how to setup your frontend
+The following is a general documentation on how to setup your frontend

 ## Tools